-As a learner centered, discovery driven and globally engaged research unit, the Department of Geosciences at Western Michigan University understands the importance of learning to present knowledge and research both locally and at regional, national and international conferences and symposiums by traditionally offering poster printing services to our students at little or no cost.
-The guidelines to have your poster printed by geosciences staff are outlined below.
+As a learner centered, discovery driven and globally engaged research unit, the Department of Geological and Environmental Sciences at Western Michigan University understands the importance of learning to present knowledge and research both locally and at regional, national and international conferences and symposiums by traditionally offering poster printing services to our Geological and Environmental Sciences students at little or no cost.
+The guidelines to have your poster printed by department staff are outlined below.

 Scheduling the printing of your poster

 - Plan to get your poster prepared and printed at least one week before you leave for a meeting.
-We have large format printers but problems do arise.
+We have a large format printer, but problems do arise.

 - Check out the poster printing guidelines specific to each conference in advance of creating your poster.
 The department will provide to our students a maximum of one free poster printed for each conference or presentation a student attends.

 - You and your advisor or colleague should review in great detail and with multiple sets of eyes, each poster with the aid of a projector and whiteboard at least two weeks in advance of the presentation.
-Geosciences staff are not responsible for mistakes contained in poster prints.
+Department staff are not responsible for mistakes contained in poster prints.
 Proofing is the sole responsibility of the requestor.
-Geosciences staff can provide proofreading assistance upon request if their schedule allows for it.
-If geosciences staff do provide assistance with proofreading the requestor should make an additional final check personally.
+Department staff can provide proofreading assistance upon request if their schedule allows for it.
+If department staff do provide assistance with proofreading the requestor should make an additional final check personally.

 - Posters charged to a grant or lab account will be assessed the full amount indicated on the order form.
 Pricing for additional posters or for extraneous requests are also listed on the order form.

 Requests will be fulfilled on a first-come, first-serve basis.
-Contact geosciences staff for current queue status.
+Contact department staff for current queue status.

 Successfully creating a poster